allen-malo/CISC-187-Assignments/Space Constraints (Lab 13)/Task Responses.md

 | Version #1 | O(N)            | O(N)             |
 | Version #2 | O(N)            | O(1)             |
 | Version #3 | O(N)            | O(N)             |

+**Justification for Version #1:**

+The time complexity is _O(N)_ since we are iterating over the entire array and performing operations on _N_ elements in the array.
+The space complexity is _O(N)_ as well, since we are creating a new array that will contain _N_ elements.

+**Justification for Version #2:**

+The time complexity is _O(N)_ since we are iterating over the entire array and performing operations on _N_ elements in the array.
+The space complexity is _O(1)_, since we are reusing the old array instead of creating a new one.

+**Justification for Version #3:**

+The time complexity is _O(N)_ sincer we are iterating over the entire array and performing operations on _N_ elements in the array.
+The space complexity is _O(N)_, since we use recursion to iterate through the array.
+Each recursive call adds a frame to the call stack, thus giving us N frames for N elements.